-Databases and spreadsheets are fundamentally different tools.
+Databases and spreadsheets are different tools with fundamentally different purposes.
 But too often, they’re thought of as one and the same.

-Spreadsheets, on one hand, are a tool most of us are familiar with—and for good reason.
-They are, after all, wonderful, accessible, and ubiquitous tools.
+Spreadsheets are a tool most of us are familiar with, and for good reason: they’re accessible and ubiquitous tools.
 So when it comes time to crunch numbers, balance a budget, or even organize information, reaching for them is second nature.

 But useful as they are, spreadsheets aren’t the best tool for every use case.
 Limitations like duplicate data and one-size-fits all views make them tough to use for more complex use cases.
-Consider uses cases like content calendars, inventory management systems, and the like.
+Consider content calendars, project trackers, and UX research.
 When you’re tackling those uses, a database offers significantly more flexibility and power.

 Today, with the right tools, anyone who can use a spreadsheet can use a database.
-Understanding the differences will empower you to make the right choice for your unique use case.
+Understanding the differences will empower you to make the right choice for your business's unique use cases.

 What, exactly, is a database?